Get Matched With School Counseling Programs

 In addition to education, counselors must demonstrate their readiness to provide professional levels of counseling services.
 Licensing authorities require field experience in the form of supervised, hands-on school counseling practice.
 Students can meet this requirement by graduate internship, graduate field work, or supervised training on the job.

-Field experience should be supervised by a fully licensed school counselor.
-Qualified experience must be practical counseling work performed under the direct supervision of a fully licensed school counselor.
+Field experience will need to be supervised by a fully licensed school counselor.
+Qualified experience will be practical counseling work performed under the direct supervision of a fully licensed school counselor.
 The goal of the practical experience is to prepare the student for independent work as a school counselor.
 Supervision allows the student to both observe, practice, and learn by interaction with the students and the supervisor.

 Step 3: Licenses and Credentials